Charlotte Office 704-815-6055

 One-third of cancer survivors experience chronic pain, study says

-Home / Blog / Social Security Disability Benefits For Illness / One-third of cancer survivors experience chronic pain, study says
+Home / Blog / One-third of cancer survivors experience chronic pain, study says

 Cancer survivors often go through a litany of extensive treatments such as surgery, chemotherapy, and radiation.
 And while these measures may save a person’s life, that’s not to say there are not long-term effects.
 Those in Charlotte who have survived cancer or have a loved one who has done so may already know that one possible long-term effect of cancer treatment is chronic pain.